A bit about me

 Ellen leans against a tree, basking in the sunlight with a relaxed expression, surrounded by nature.

-Ellen is an ESSA Accredited Exercise Physiologist and Personal Trainer with eight years of experience in the fitness industry.
-Ellen brings a diverse skill set backed by extensive education and ongoing professional development, including:
+I’m an ESSA Accredited Exercise Physiologist with eight years of experience working in the fitness and allied health space.

-Safe Exercise at Every Stage (SEES 1 & 2) – Specialising in eating disorders and exercise
+- Safe Exercise at Every Stage (SEES Levels 1 and 2), specialising in eating disorders and exercise

-Acceptance & Commitment Therapy (ACT) for Beginners – Russ Harris
+- Acceptance and Commitment Therapy (ACT) (Trauma-Focused) with Russ Harris

 Values